The Method 2 is to use the

 Tomcat.

-depending on the exact version installed.
+depending on the version you installed.
 Tomcat was installed in

 the /usr/lib directory,